ksalpern/jsninjas-superhero-testcase/README.md

 ```

 2. Open the index.js file located in the root directory of the project and navigate to line 20.
-Replace the placeholder MONGODB_CONNECTION_LINK with your actual MongoDB connection link.
+Replace the placeholder MONGODB_URI with your actual MongoDB connection link.

-3. Install the backend dependencies.
+3. Install dependencies.

 ```javascript
 cd jsninjas-superhero-testcase